Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 This singular purpose leaves V with a daunting reality - to save Johnny, V must sacrifice themselves.
 Like any black-box controlled AI or daemon from the old days, V+Hydra is a one-time use tool.
-A tool that will be disintegrated in a cloud of blue mist through use.
+A tool that will be disintegrated in a cloud of blue mist through use - like a packet of flavored powder in water.

 ## What is the black wall?